General questions

 - Your available electrical supply and kVA limits.

-Based on this, we recommend a TryComp or Budget Air model and supporting air treatment.
+Based on this, we recommend a TryComp or Budget Air model and the right air treatment package.

 What is VSD and do I need it?

-A Variable Speed Drive (VSD) compressor adjusts motor speed to match your air demand.
+A Variable Speed Drive (VSD) compressor adjusts its motor speed to match your actual air demand in real time.
 When correctly applied, VSD can reduce energy consumption by up to 30–35%.
-It is most beneficial where demand varies significantly during the day.
+It delivers the greatest benefit where demand varies significantly during the day — for example, between production shifts and idle periods.

 Air quality & dryers